homr0/wow-grid/README.md

 - Row layout can be adjusted.
 - Background color classes can be added to components.
 - Background color classes can be adjusted.
+- Background image can be set.
+- Components can be given an id.
 ---

 ## Known Issues